-Parlay betting in the NFL is combining two or more wagers into one singular bet to receive a better odds payout, assuming all pieces or “legs” of the parlay are winners.
-A parlay requires all pieces or legs to win in order for the parlay bet to be a winner.
+Parlay betting in the NFL is the act of combining two or more wagers into one singular bet to receive better odds, assuming all pieces or “legs” of the parlay are winners.
+A parlay requires every leg to win in order for the parlay bet to be a winner.

 NFL Prop Bets